thoughtbot/dns/book/chapters/appendix/install.md

 ### Installation check

-After these are installed, do a quick `which <command>` or `where <command>` to determine if these are installed.
+We can make sure the tools installed properly by running a quick `which <command>` or `where <command>`.
 A slightly more involved check would be to invoke the command in its simplest form:

 * dig: `dig -v` - Displays the current version of the dig command.
 * host: `host` - Displays list of command options.